taylorjbrown/groupmeCryptoBot/README.md

+# Groupme Crypto Currency Price Bot

-## Complete Messaging Bot that sends crypto currency information to a designated groupme.
+Complete Messaging Bot that sends crypto currency information to a designated groupme.
+The focus of this project was to enable more discution about how the crypto market is moving at the current day.
+It is a fun way to become excited about the movements in the market with fellow crypto enthusiast.

-### There are two commands built into the bot:
+## Neccessary Requirements:

+#### 1) A groupme with a number of fellow Crypto Currency enthusiast
+#### 2) The willingness to deploy to a web hosting service

+## How It Works:

+### Two text commands:

 #### "price of (crypto_ticker)"